Rittaki/web-client/README.md

-# Chat app Project- Margarita Kilinkarov,Daniel Tal
+# Chat app Project- Margarita Kilinkarov, Daniel Tal

 Chat app that include 3 pages: Login, Signup, Chat.
 The app was built using react and contains the client side.